 What do you mean by Synchronous Motor?

-The synchronous motor is a constant speed motor.
+The synchronous motor is a constant-speed motor.
 The rotor is normally rotating at the same speed as the rotating magnetic field on the motor.
 The stator is similar to an induction machine consisting of a cylindrical iron frame with windings, usually located in three-stage slots around the inner periphery.
 These motors are commonly used in constant speed applications where a constant and precise speed is required.
 These are widely used in robot actuators.
 Synchronous motors are also used in ball mills, record players, clocks, and turntables.

-What is the Construction of Synchronous Motor?
+What is the Construction of a Synchronous Motor?

-The Synchronous motor is a constant speed motor.
+The Synchronous motor is a constant-speed motor.
 If we use more load then the speed of the motor is not changed.
 Wherever constant speed is required, such motors are used there.
 Synchronous motors have two main parts

 The stator is a fixed part that carries the armor winding of the motor.
 The armature winding is the main winding due to the EMF (Electromotive Force) inducing the motor.
 The rotating field carries the air molecules of the field.
 The flow of the main field motivates the rotor.
 The rotor is designed in two ways, namely the main pole rotor and the non-silent pole rotor.

 The salient pole rotor is used in the synchronous motor.
 The word salient poles mean the rotor poles are expected towards the armature winding.
 The rotor is usually made of steel lamination.
 The steel laminations or layers reduce the eddy current loss occurring in the air of the machine.
 The main pole or salient pole rotor is mostly used for medium and low-speed motor design.
 A cylindrical rotor is used in this motor to get high speed.